sureshthivanka/hashicorp-vault-k8/README.md

 ## Configure a GCP k8s cluster

-I am going to assume you have a GCP cluster called `vault-cluster` up and running already.
-Use this command to connect to it.
+I assume that you have installed minikube in your machinea and up and running already.
+Use below command to check the status of the minikube.

 ```
-gcloud container clusters get-credentials vault-cluster --zone us-central1-a --project sidecar-injection
+minikube status
 ```

 Check to make sure you have nodes ready with `kubectl get nodes`.
 Also, in a second term window configure a `kubectl get pods` loop like so.